fluent/fluent-plugin-splunk/README.tcp.md

 The default: `unixtime`

 The format of timestamp which is inserted by `use_fluentd_time` parameter.
-You can specify strftime format or `unixtime` (unix timestamp as integer).
+You can specify a strftime format or `unixtime` (unix timestamp as integer).

 For example,